 Today’s post is for all the passionate binge readers from out there.
-We’re going to talk about page turners published in 2017.
+We’re going to talk about page turners published in 2017, and then you proceed to reading about page turners to read in 2018.

 I chose to present books from different genres, so that everybody will find a great book to read, regardless of your taste in literature.
 My list features a dramatic novel, a thriller, a romance, a nonfiction book and a comedic memoir.
 Take your pick and start reading.